First Corps, Army of Northern Virginia: Gettysburg

 Late on the second day of the battle the two present divisions of the First Corps attacked the Union left flank.
-While Hood, on the southern right, was able to take the Devil's Den from Sickles' III Corps and to deploy on Big Round Top he wasn´t able to turn the flank his already worn out troops were halted by Col. Strong Vincent's brigade on Little Round Top.
+While Hood, on the southern right, was able to take Devil's Den from Sickles' III Corps and to deploy on Big Round Top, he wasn't able to turn the flank; his already worn out troops were halted by Col. Strong Vincent's brigade on Little Round Top.
 Hood himself was wounded and lost an arm.
 McLaw's division attacked an hour after Hood started his advance and, directly north of him, clashed into the III and V Corps with elements of the Union II Corps as reinforcements.
 The division, though partially supported on the left by Anderson's division, bled out on the Wheatfield and the Peach Orchard like the enemy without any greater progress.

-On the third day Pickett's diminished division, finally arrived, and two small division from the Third Corps attacked the center of the Union lines near Cemetery Ridge.
+On the third day, Pickett's diminished division, finally arrived, and two small divisions from the Third Corps attacked the center of the Union lines near Cemetery Ridge.
 Longstreet, in command of the attacking force, had predicted a negative result and protested; but was ordered to commence the attack nonetheless.
-After one of the largest, though insufficient, artillery barrages of the war under the command of Col. Alexander a column estimated at 11,000-15,000 men advanced against the positions of the II Corps and parts of the I Corps - marching nearly a mile over open field; under heavy artillery and musket fire.
-The attack was an overall failure with Pickett losing over 2,600 men, all three brigade commanders and all but one regimental commander.
+After one of the largest, though insufficient, artillery barrages of the war under the command of Col. Alexander a column estimated at 11,000-15,000 men advanced against the positions of the II Corps and parts of the I Corps, marching nearly a mile over open field, under heavy artillery and musket fire.
+The attack was an overall failure, with Pickett losing over 2,600 men, all three brigade commanders, and all but one regimental commander.
 Though Pickett's division was only one element of the attack the whole has usually been named Pickett's Charge.
 The army fell back to Virginia, reaching it after a costly retreat 10 days later.